axibase/axibase-collector-docs/jobs/examples/file/nginx/README.md

 Download basic statistics from an nginx web server.
 Parse plain text file into series commands.

-The Path field contains the `${ITEM}` placeholder so that multiple nginx servers, defined in an item list, are queried by one configuration.
+The Path field contains the `${ITEM}` placeholder whic allows multiple nginx servers, defined in an item list, to be queried by one configuration.

 ## File